-To promote openness and fairness among libraries that license scholarly resources, the York University Libraries (YUL) will no longer enter into vendor contracts that require nondisclosure of pricing information or other information that does not constitute a trade secret.
-All new and renewed licenses submitted with nondisclosure or confidentiality clauses will not be signed but henceforth will be referred to the University Librarian for a final decision.
+To promote openness and fairness among libraries that license scholarly resources, York University Libraries (YUL) does not enter into vendor contracts that require nondisclosure of pricing information or other information that does not constitute a trade secret.
+All new and renewed licenses submitted with nondisclosure or confidentiality clauses will not be signed but will be referred to the Dean of Libraries for a final decision.

 Background and Rationale

-The more freely that libraries are able to communicate with one another about vendor offers, the better they are able to weigh the costs and benefits of any individual offer.
-Transparency will result in better licensing terms, or at least allow libraries to negotiate with vendors in a more informed manner.
-Moreover, as a public institution we are conscious of our duty to shepherd public funds.
-In the spirit of free and open exchange of information, the Libraries also make available a manifest of its spending supporting open access article processing charges.
+The more openly that libraries can communicate with one another about vendor offers, the better they are able to weigh the costs and benefits of any individual offer.
+Transparency results in better licensing terms, or at the very least allows libraries to negotiate with vendors in a more informed manner.
+Moreover, as a public institution we are conscious of our duty to shepherd public funds and our commitment to enshrining transparency in our content licensing practices.

-YUL endorses the position of the Association of Research Libraries (Blixrud, 2009) and the Canadian Association of Research Libraries (CARL 2010), that its member libraries should not sign (or accept new or revised) agreements that include confidentiality or nondisclosure clauses.
+YUL endorses the position of the Association of Research Libraries³ and the Canadian Association of Research Libraries⁴ that member libraries should not sign (or accept new or revised) agreements that include confidentiality or nondisclosure clauses.
 In addition, YUL supports the omission of nondisclosure clauses in consortial arrangements, such as those negotiated by CRKN and OCUL, and encourages these consortial bodies to negotiate with vendors and publishers to that effect.
 Further, YUL will share upon request information contained in these agreements (save for trade secrets or proprietary technical details).